ucd-os-blue-s18/pintos/DOC_P1.md

 >> C3: Did any ambiguities in the scheduler specification make values
 >> in the table uncertain?
 If so, what rule did you use to resolve
 >> them?
 Does this match the behavior of your scheduler?
+It made the thread to run when the priorities are equal slightly uncertain it would seem this would depend on the order they were added to the ready list.

 >> C4: How is the way you divided the cost of scheduling between code
 >> inside and outside interrupt context likely to affect performance?
+Tried to do as little calculation inside the interrupt context as possible so no ticks or interrupts are missed.
+This should improve performance

 ---- RATIONALE ----